Last updated on April 10th, 2026 at 10:30 pm

 These fence ideas can work really well for small dogs or even large dogs with supervision.
 You can find dog playpens on sale at different pet stores, in yard sales, and even on Facebook Marketplace.

 Second, have a conversation with your landlord about your concerns regarding the fence or yard.
-Sometimes if you do improvements to the property, the landlord will reduce the rent or compensate you in other ways.
+Sometimes, if you make improvements to the property, the landlord will reduce the rent or compensate you in other ways.
 This is especially true if the improvements will be more of a permanent nature.

 1. Vibrate collars

-I actually use this for my dog, Henry on our 2 acres and it works very well.
-Although, please note that I ALWAYS keep the shock part set to “0” just in case it should accidentally get bumped to that mode.
+I actually use this for my dog, Henry, on our 2 acres, and it works very well.
+Although note that I ALWAYS keep the shock part set to “0” just in case it should accidentally get bumped to that mode.
 In fact, Henry’s vibrate collar has helped me train Henry to the boundary lines very successfully.
 For a low-cost collar, I’ve been impressed.

 2. Outdoor kennels